Astrodome: Refurbishment plans

 Numerous renovation/refurbishment plans for the dome have been presented over the years.
-Houston's plan to host the 2012 Summer Olympics included renovating the Astrodome for use as a main stadium.
-Houston became one of the USOC's bid finalists, but the organization chose New York City as its candidate city, and the 2012 Olympic Games were ultimately awarded to London by the IOC.
+Houston's plan to host the 2012 Summer Olympics included renovating the Astrodome for use as an Olympic Stadium hosting the ceremonies, athletics and soccer finals.
+Houston became one of the USOC's bid finalists, but the organization chose New York City as its candidate city, and the 2012 Summer Olympic Games were held in London, Great Britain by the IOC.

 Plans to convert the Astrodome into a luxury hotel were rejected.
 A proposal to convert the Astrodome into a movie production studio was also considered but rejected.
 Regardless of the type of renovation, all renovation plans must deal with the problem of occupancy code violations that have basically shuttered the Astrodome for the near future.

 In June 2013, a comprehensive plan was unveiled that would have seen the aging structure undergo an almost $200 million renovation into a multi-purpose event/convention facility.
 The measure would have to have been approved first through a bond election in Harris County for the publicly funded project to go forward or else, officials warned, the iconic structure would be demolished.
 Voters ended up rejecting the measure on November 5, 2013.

 2013 referendum and aftermath

 On November 5, 2013, voters in Houston turned down a $213 million referendum to renovate and convert the Astrodome into a state-of-the-art convention center and exhibition space known as "New Dome Experience".
-Until a final disposition is made, Harris County commissioners will not approve demolition of the stadium.
+Until a final disposition is made, Harris County commissioners will not approve demolition of the dome.
 "The building's still there.
 There's no formal plan or authorization to demolish the building, and until somebody brings such a plan to fruition, there's a chance," according to Willie Loston, executive director of the Harris County Sports and Convention Corporation.
 "The proposal was rejected by the voters.
 We're back to where we were.
 Square one," according to Steve Radack, Harris County commissioner.

 Three exterior pedestrian ramp towers were demolished on December 8, 2013.
 Around that time, the ramp bridges were disconnected from the main structure and the surrounding grass berms were lowered.
 The ticket booths were also removed along with the interior seats.
 The demolition was planned prior to the referendum.